-You see, Baldr was a Norse god, the son of Odin and Frigg, and he was the most beloved of the gods.
+You see, Baldr (also spelled Baldur) was a Norse god, the son of Odin and Frigg, half-brother of Thor, husband of Nanna, and he was the most beloved of the Aesir.
 Everyone who met Baldr thought he was really just the tits, even though he didn’t really do much in the great scheme of things.
-He was considered to be the best of the gods– the wisest, coolest, and friendliest guy in Asgard.
+He was considered to be the best of the gods– the wisest, coolest, and the friendliest guy in Asgard.

 Baldr had bad dreams though, and he dreamed a lot about himself dying.
 When he told his mama, Frigg, she was very upset.
 Because why should Baldr die if he’s the best of the best?
 She panicked, and immediately flew around the world and made everything she encountered promise that it would not kill her precious baby boy.
 She asked the animals not to maul him; she asked the sea not to drown him; she asked the metals not to pierce his flesh and the fire not to burn him.
 And because he was beautiful, loving Baldr, they all were like, “Oh yeah, no sweat.”